Grazyna Kochanska: Research

 Kochanska led the longitudinal Children and Parents Study (CAPS) on young children's social and emotional development, focusing on differences in children's temperament, parents' attachment styles, and their influences on children's early development.
 Her research team studied mother–child and father–child relationships in approximately 200 families and found evidence of intergenerational transmission of adaptive and maladaptive behaviors.
 The team assessed children's attachment to both parents at age 15–17 months using the strange situation paradigm, and reported benefits of children having secure attachments with both parents.

 Some Kochanska's most cited research explored young children's inhibitory control, a critical aspect of temperament related to executive functioning.
 One of her studies examined inhibitory control in relation to internalization of rules at ages 26–41 months and again at 43–56 months.
-At both ages, girls outperformed boys across tasks designed to provide opportunities to break rules, such as playing a game where it was possible to cheat or being left alone with a forbidden object.
+At both ages, girls outperformed boys across tasks designed to provide opportunities to break the rules, such as playing a game where it was possible to cheat or being left alone with a forbidden object.
 Individual differences in inhibitory control were associated with internalization at both ages, with individual differences exhibiting stability.

 Other research traced the development of self-regulation over the first four years of a child's life.
 Kochanska's team examined different forms of behavioral compliance in over 100 children at ages 14, 22, 33, and 45 months.
 The researchers contrasted "do" contexts where the mother asked her child sustain a tedious behavior that they didn't enjoy vs. "don't" contexts where the mother asked her child to suppress a behavior that was enjoyable.
-Girls showed higher levels of committed compliance than boys, where they appeared to eagerly embrace their mother's directives and exhibited compliance even when left alone.
+Girls showed higher levels of committed compliance than boys, where they appeared to embrace their mother's directives eagerly and exhibited compliance even when left alone.
 Although the "do" contexts were much harder than the "don't" contexts, children's compliance was stable over time, suggesting that self-regulation exhibits stable individual differences.